 - 2. Next, consider the time of the day when you will take CBD oil.
 There are two basic strategies to follow.

-- 3. Consider your weight for measuring the right CBD oil for sleep dosage.
+- 3. Consider your weight for measuring the right CBD oil for poor sleep dosage.

 - 5. Make sure to ask your doctor for advice